Trans NIH

 Rockville, MD

 NISC’s role within NHGRI, and more broadly across NIH, aims to advance genome sequencing and its many applications, with a goal not simply to produce sequence data, but to produce the infrastructure required to bring genomic sequence to biology and medicine.
 We accomplish this by meeting with each NIH investigator to discuss the details of their project to determine which method(s) would work best.
 The most common types of sequencing projects include whole exome sequencing, RNA sequencing, custom capture sequencing, CHiP-seq and whole genome sequencing.
-However, we are always interested in … [learn more]
+However, we are always interested in e… [learn more]